Do expats from Maryland still owe Maryland state taxes?

 • Notify the IRS: Inform the IRS of your address change using Form 8822.
 Extend this notification to all personal and professional entities.

-• Update all personal and professional entities: Inform banks, investment accounts, insurance companies, and other relevant entities about your change of address.
+• Update all personal and professional entities: Inform banks, investment accounts, insurance companies, and other relevant entities of your new address.
+Establish relationships with medical and dental providers in your new state and join local clubs and associations.

 4) Keep detailed records

-• Maintain documentation: Keep receipts, bills, lease agreements, and other legal documents that prove your new residency.
-Detailed records are essential if your residency status is questioned.
+• Maintain documentation: Keep receipts, bills, lease agreements, and other legal documents that demonstrate your new residency.
+Detailed records are essential if your residency status is ever questioned.

 5) Be prepared for audit